daneroo/im-qcic/backups/README.md

 duplicacy benchmark
 ```

-## compare with restic and duplicay on MacOS native
+## compare with restic and duplicacy on MacOS native

 ```bash
 brew install restic